Home > Patients & Visitors > Health Library > Urethral Cancer Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 Female Proximal Urethral Cancer

-Lesions of the proximal or entire length of the urethra are usually associated with invasion and a high incidence of pelvic nodal metastases.
+Lesions of the proximal urethra or the entire length of the urethra are usually associated with invasion and a high incidence of pelvic nodal metastases.
 The prospects for cure are limited except in the case of small tumors.
 The best results have been achieved with exenterative surgery and urinary diversion with 5-year survival rates ranging from 10% to 20%.

 It is reasonable to consider removal of part of the pubic symphysis and the inferior pubic rami to maximize the surgical margin and reduce local recurrence.
 The perineal closure and vaginal reconstruction can be accomplished with the use of myocutaneous flaps.